NFL Power Rankings, After Week 5 of the 2019 Season

 Next: @ Jacksonville

-The Colts went into that hornets nest and completely quieted that crowd, no small feat.
-Great gameplan, and the Chiefs have work to do, especially run defense.
+The Colts went into that hornet's nest and completely quieted the crowd, no small feat.
+Great game plan, and the Chiefs have work to do, especially in run defense.
 They won't go very far in January if they can't stop the run.

 Next: Houston

-Some offensive coordinator will eventually find some holes in this defense, that usually happens, but at the moment Buffalo is a force.
-Playing just well enough on offense to take advantage of the good field position supplied by their defense.
-It definitely hurt the Titans chances that their kicker, Cairo Santos, missed on all 4 of his FG attempts, tying the most misses in an NFL game since the merger.
+Some offensive coordinator will eventually find holes in this defense.
+That usually happens, but at the moment, Buffalo is a force.
+They are playing just well enough on offense to take advantage of the good field position supplied by their defense.
+It definitely hurt the Titans' chances that their kicker, Cairo Santos, missed all four of his field goal attempts, tying the most misses in an NFL game since the merger.

 Next: Bye